What Causes Snoring?

-Written by Tochukwu Ikpeze Staff Writer
+Written by Tochukwu Ikpeze, MD

-Reviewed by Howard Hoffman Medical Reviewer
+Reviewed by Howard Hoffman, DDS

 Obstructive Sleep Apnea

-Obstructive sleep apnea (OSA) is a breathing disorder that is characterized by abnormal relaxation of the upper airway, the space that extends from behind the nose and mouth to the top of the trachea and vocal cords.
+Obstructive sleep apnea (OSA) is a breathing disorder that's characterized by abnormal relaxation of the upper airway, the space that extends from behind the nose and mouth to the top of the trachea and vocal cords.
 During sleep, the upper airway may repeatedly collapse either partially or completely for up to 30 seconds or longer.

 Other symptoms of obstructive sleep apnea include: